esperesque/PyRansom/README.md

 # PyRansom2 - A Python Ransomware Script
 ## Authors: Simon Nilsson & Levi Tuoremaa

 **This script was developed for the course Network Programming and Security at Linköping University.
-It was made purely for educational purposes, but please exercise care as it does have a destructive funcitonality and slight changes could cause it to encrypt an entire drive.**
+Please exercise care as it does have a destructive funcitonality and slight changes could cause it to encrypt an entire drive.**

 This is a ransomware script that encrypts the files on a target's computer.
 Upon receipt of payment from the victim, a key is provided which can be used to decrypt the files.